 Male or female students with outstanding athletic ability may be eligible for athletic grants-in-aid based on their participation in intercollegiate competition.
 The director of athletics supervises the awarding of athletic grants.
-Any awards that exceed the cost of tuition, room, board, and fees must be approved by the Enrollment Management Committee.
-Awards will be made at the beginning of the year only and are reviewed by the director of financial aid, who is responsible for determining student eligibility and need.
-(Spring semester awards may only be made for new students beginning that term.)
-Any request for awards that might exceed eligibility and need are submitted to the Enrollment Management Committee for review.
 Recipients are expected to apply for all federal aid for which they might be eligible.